Paris Fashion Week prepares for Balmain fashion festival

 Courreges has become a brand that touts a signature mood over a signature style, and designer Nicolas Di Felice likes to inject his fashion with atmosphere.

 The spring-summer fashions began with a play of the crisp white shirt, with a voluminous shirt dress carrying the simple and sporty vibe well.
 Models sometimes had bare feet or nude footwear.
-Di Felice used the runway to bring fashion forward twists — snipaways, toggles, sheeny space materials and deconstruction — on everyday items such as a denim jacket, denim skirt or flared pants.
-A sporty vest, for example, was given a kinky twist with its sheer materials.
+Di Felice used the runway to bring fashion-forward twists — snipaways, toggles, sheeny space materials and deconstruction — on everyday items such as a denim jacket, denim skirt or flared pants.
+A sporty vest, for example, was given a kinky side with its sheer materials.

-It’s an approach that works well with this generation-defining brand founded in 1961 by André Courrèges and his wife Coqueline, that became synonymous with the Space Age aesthetic.
+It’s an approach that works well for the generation-defining brand founded in 1961 by André Courrèges and his wife, Coqueline, that became synonymous with the Space Age aesthetic.

 THE ART OF THE INVITATION